Oil Slides on Supply Glut

 Oil rose in early trade after Saudi Arabia and three other countries severed diplomatic ties with Qatar, but investors remain pessimistic about the oversupplied crude market and the gains petered out by late morning in London.

-U.S. crude futures were recently down 46 cents, or 0.97%, at $47.20 a barrel on the New York Mercantile Exchange.
-Brent, the global benchmark, fell 52 cents, or 1.04%, to $49.43 a barrel on ICE Futures Europe.
-Oil fell by more than 4% last week, the largest weekly decline since early May, after investors were disappointed that the Organization of the Petroleum Exporting Countries didn't deepen its production cuts at their meeting on May.
+U.S. crude futures fell 26 cents, or 0.55%, to $47.40 a barrel on the New York Mercantile Exchange, dropping to their lowest settlement level since May 10.
+Brent, the global benchmark, dropped for a fifth straight session, falling 48 cents, or 0.96%, to $49.47 a barrel on ICE Futures Europe.

+The move lower follows last week's slide of more than 4%, after investors were disappointed that the Organization of the Petroleum Exporting Countries didn't deepen its production cuts at their meeting on May.
 25.

 Saudi Arabia, Egypt, Bahrain, and the United Arab Emirates all cut ties with Qatar on Monday, accusing it of meddling in their internal affairs and backing terrorism.